DTop-p MoE: Sparsity-Controlled Dynamic Top-p MoE for Foundation Model Pre-training: Introduction

-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=2em] \item[\ding{72}] \textbf{Revisiting fixed-threshold Top-$p$ MoE.} We demonstrate that existing Top-$p$ routing with a global fixed probability threshold yields only limited gains over Top-$k$ routing while remaining sensitive to the selection of $p$.
-Moreover, it produces uncontrolled and sometimes highly variable sparsity, which is undesirable for large-scale MoE pre-training. \item[\ding{72}] \textbf{Sparsity-controllable dynamic Top-$p$ MoE.} We propose \ours MoE, a dynamic Top-$p$ routing scheme that renders the probability threshold effectively learnable via a PI controller.
-We additionally introduce dynamic routing normalization to enable adaptive layer-wise expert-selection diversity under a global probability threshold constraint. \item[\ding{72}] \textbf{Comprehensive empirical validation.} On both NLP and CV benchmarks, \ours trains stronger MoE models than Top-$k$ and fixed Top-$p$ baselines while precisely controlling the sparsity level.
-Furthermore, our scaling investigations and ablations provide robust evidence and practical guidance for adopting \ours in large foundation models. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize}[leftmargin=1.5em] \item[\ding{72}] \textbf{Analysis of fixed-threshold Top-$p$ MoE.} We show that fixed Top-$p$ MoE provides limited gains over Top-$k$ while remaining sensitive to the hyperparameter $p$, making determining an appropriate $p$ computationally expensive.
+Furthermore, its uncontrolled sparsity results in unpredictable computational costs, making it unsuitable for large-scale pre-training. \item[\ding{72}] \textbf{\ours MoE.} We propose a dynamic \topp MoE that modulates the probability threshold via a PI controller and employs dynamic routing normalization to enable adaptive layer-wise expert selection under a global sparsity constraint.
+We further study a layer-wise \ours variant for settings requiring explicit per-layer compute control. \item[\ding{72}] \textbf{Comprehensive empirical investigation.} On NLP and CV benchmarks, \ours achieves better performance and scaling properties compared to baselines.
+Additional analysis provides robust evidence and practical guidance for adopting \ours in FMs pre-training. \end{itemize}

+\paragraph{Conflict of Interest Disclosure.} Several authors are affiliated with Adobe Research, and part of this work was conducted during an internship at Adobe Research.
+Adobe Research provided research support, computing resources, and internal data access for the CV experiments.
+To the best of our knowledge, there are no additional financial conflicts of interest to disclose.